-BACHELOR OF ARTS IN ECONOMICS: Students in the College of Liberal Arts and Sciences who specialize in Economics earn the degree of Bachelor of Arts in Economics.
-There is a minimum GPA requirement of 2.5 for a student to declare an Economics major.
-Such students must take Calculus (MAT 1320 or higher) either to satisfy their math requirement or as a free elective.
-They should take ECO 1001 and ECO 1002.
-Either ECO 1001 or 1002 can count toward one of the three Core Social Science core requirements in the freshman or sophomore year.
-In addition, students must successfully complete: ECO 2101, 2102, VSB 2005, or ECO 2137 (or equivalent), 3132 (to satisfy the college research requirement), 4132, and 12 elective Economics credits (courses numbered above 3000).
+Students in the College of Liberal Arts and Sciences who specialize in Economics earn the degree of Bachelor of Arts in Economics.
 Students may receive a Specialization certificate by choosing to specialize in one of the following areas (Business Economics, Global Economics, Human Resource Economics, or Pre-Law) by taking, as part of their 12 elective credits, three courses within their specialty and focusing their seminar paper (ECO 4132) on that specialty area.